gelisondo/ansible-backuppc/README.md

 [![Ansible Galaxy](http://img.shields.io/badge/ansible--galaxy-HanXHX.backuppc-blue.svg)](https://galaxy.ansible.com/HanXHX/backuppc) [![Build Status](https://travis-ci.org/HanXHX/ansible-backuppc.svg?branch=master)](https://travis-ci.org/HanXHX/ansible-nginx)

-This role installs and configures Backuppc.
+This role installs and configures a Backuppc server.
 It works on Debian Jessie.
 It can work on Ubuntu or other Debian-based systems.
 But no direct support will be added (PR accepted).

 Description
 ------------

-This role has two functionalities:
-  * install backuppc (in the file hosts add the backuppc_group)
-  * add machine to the backups (in the file hosts add the backup_group)
+This role installs and configures a Backuppc server, including the ssh key of the backuppc user and the passwords of web backuppc users.

+For the clients, there is also a [BackupPC client role](https://github.com/UdelaRInterior/ansible-backuppc-client/) that works with this one to configure the the client itself as well as its account in the server configured here.

 Requirements
 ------------